mpdf/mpdf.github.io/paging/using-page.md

 page-break-before: always|left|right;

-<code>always</code>
+`always`

-&nbsp;&nbsp;&nbsp; Always force a page break before the generated block element.
+    Always force a page break before the generated block element.

-<code>left</code>
+`left`

-&nbsp;&nbsp;&nbsp; Force one or two page breaks before the generated block element so that the next page is formatted as a left/even page.
+    Force one or two page breaks before the generated block element so that the next page is formatted as a left/even page.

-<code>right</code>
+`right`

-&nbsp;&nbsp;&nbsp; Force one or two page breaks before the generated block element so that the next page is formatted as a right/odd page.
+    Force one or two page breaks before the generated block element so that the next page is formatted as a right/odd page.

-So, for example, <code>page-break-before: right</code> is equivalent of <code>AddPage(...
-'NEXT-ODD'...)</code>
+So, for example, `page-break-before: right` is equivalent of `AddPage(...
+'NEXT-ODD'...)`

 ## Example using Headers and Footers